Storm & Outage Center

 Q: Are crews working around the clock?

-A: During major outages, PES Energize may request and receive mutual aid from other utilities and contractors to help restore service as quickly and safely as possible.
+A: PES will have staff available 24 hours for emergencies.
+Most restoration work will be done during daylight hours when it is safer and more efficient.
+During major outages, PES Energize may request and receive mutual aid from other utilities and contractors to help restore service as quickly and safely as possible.

 Q: I received a text saying my power is restored, but it’s not.
 Why?